NOVELS

 Novels were the freest literary form because no one knew what they were...And we still don't.

-Once revered as social documents, they are now grist for motion pictures and TV.
+Once revered as social documents, novels are now grist for motion pictures and TV.
 Novels may go the way of poetry, a form more practiced than appreciated.

 Novelty has always been the essence of the novel.
+Story telling and relating information on the social norms of society have also been integral to its appeal.
 This may be what the form is lacking now.Recently, on a PBS program, "The Open Mind" the editor of the New York Times Book Review declared that there had never been as many competently written novels as there are today.
 This would be good news if the novel were a table or a chair.
 Competence is what you look for in plumbing or tax preparation, not art.

-Henry Miller, Jack Kerouac and The Beats.
-These and others captured andperpetuated the surprising and improvisational spirit at the heart of the art form.
+and The Beats.
+These and others captured and perpetuated the surprising and improvisational spirit at the heart of this literary genre.

 The one story a novel can tell better than a newspaper, a TV documentary or a film is an individual's exploration and discovery of personal truths.
 A fantasy or action novel can always be outdone by motion pictures and animation.
 The historical novel will always be candied history, science fiction is never as instructive as a science text, and a novel about society will never be as authentic as a book on sociology.